Generic Name: budesonide (bue-DES-oh-nide)

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if budesonide powder may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use budesonide powder as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with budesonide powder.
 Talk to your pharmacist if you have questions about this information.

-- Rinse the mouth with water (without swallowing) after each use to help prevent mouth or throat infections.
+- Rinse your mouth with water after each use to help prevent mouth or throat infections.
 Do not swallow the rinse water.
 Spit it out.